Cookies on this website

 Professor Philip Clarke, Director of Oxford Population Health’s Health Economics Research Centre, and Director for the Oxford unit, said ‘We are delighted to be part of the ambitious REAL Research Units programme and are looking forward to working in collaboration with the REAL Centre to develop evidence to address the long-standing challenges facing the health and care system, and to transform the understanding of demand for health and care in England.’

-Professor Sasha Shepperd, lead for Oxford Population Health’s Health Services Research Unit, and deputy Director added ‘Demand for health and social care in the UK continues to grow year-on-year, but our understanding of how to manage this demand is limited, restricting effective long-term policy planning and action.
+Professor Sasha Shepperd, co-lead for Oxford Population Health’s Applied Health Research Unit, and deputy Director added ‘Demand for health and social care in the UK continues to grow year-on-year, but our understanding of how to manage this demand is limited, restricting effective long-term policy planning and action.
 This new unit will enable us to identify the drivers of demand for health and social care, the distribution of demand, the economics of demand, and mechanisms for dealing with uncertainty.’

 The unit’s work will be delivered in collaboration with the Department of Economics, the Leverhulme Centre for Demographic Science, and the Centre for Experimental Social Sciences at the University of Oxford, and the Centre for Health Economics at the University of York.
 Public representatives will be involved throughout the project.